-5 Reasons to Yoga to Build Strong Bones
+5 Reasons Yoga Builds Strong Bones

 Yoga is an ideal exercise to build strong bones and keep you fit.
 Yoga helps balance the muscular system, build better bones and align the skeletal system.
 As the body ages, bones begin to wear down.
 In order to prevent further damage, practice yoga for healthy bones, relieve pain, stress and wear and tear in bones.